-Now that Pablo is 1 year old, I’d like to share the books that made it to his year of infancy.
+Now that my son is 1 year old, I’d like to share the books that made it to his year of infancy.

 Before I became a mom, I had a completely different set of books in mind.
 In fact, the very first thing I shopped for when I found out I was pregnant was a couple of books (you can check them HERE and HERE), but after having read Montessori later on in my pregnancy, I ended up with a completely different list.